Protecting your privacy is important to The Running for Premature Babies Foundation Limited (ABN 79 276 416 465) (RFPB)

 MAKING CONTACT WITH US

-If you would like to access your personal information held by us or wish to make a complaint about the way we have collected, used, held or disclosed your personal information, please contact:
+If you would like to access your personal information held by us or wish to make a complaint about the way we have collected, handled, held or disclosed your personal information, please contact the Privacy Officer:

 If you wish to obtain additional information about your privacy rights and how you can enforce them, please contact the Office of the Australian Information Commissioner.